 The electric meter on the house is approximately 1.2 metres from ground level.

-Let me check with the office to see if the cheque was mailed out to you.
+and Let me check with the office to see if the cheque was mailed out to you.

 In the first sentence, if this text was being produced by a court reporter in the U.S., the word, meter/metre, would be simply put in as meter.
 However, in Canada, we use different spellings for each.
 Meter – a device used to measure usage is different from metre, which is spelling used to measure distance.
 You can see how this actually helps to provide the reader with a better understanding of which meter refers to what form of measurement.